erudio-sro/TCPDF/README.md

 * Some new methods - MultiCellCount, RotatedText,HTMLCell,WordWrap, SetFontWithBackup
 * Few new signing helper methods
 * Support for separated RemSig signing
+* PDF/A-2B is set by default
+* Enabled font subsetting for PDF/A

 ### Third party fonts: